Her Traditions strives to be a resource for women’s financial health and to celebrate and support women as we make our dreams a reality.

 As we focus on the vital role strong women play in our community, we encourage you to nominate women who inspire you.

 Whether she is crushing it as a business owner, lifting others as a community builder, or inspiring women through leadership — we want to hear about it!
 Help us shine a light on strong women by sharing their stories.

-Please email stories and nominations to Nicole Shaffer, Director of Her Traditions.
+Please email stories and nominations to our Her Traditions team.